neolcs/BusyLife/README.md

 @end
 ```

-A _BLSectionInfo_ object contains an array of cellInfo, here in the dataSource delegate method, the value of the cellInfo is passed around, with which BLViewController could generate the cell views and define the cell's height. the header generation method is optional, we return nil to the CalendarView, and will return the BLAgendaHeader for the AgendaView.
+A _BLSectionInfo_ object contains an array of cellInfo, here in the dataSource delegate method, the value of the cellInfo is passed around, with which BLViewController generates the cell views, caculates the cell's height.
+The header generation method is optional, we return nil to the CalendarView section, and will return the BLAgendaHeader for the AgendaView section.

 The _BLScrollViewDelegate_ methods mostly explain itself already.
 We take use of the method to achieve the interaction between AgendaView and CalendarView.
 * The CalendarView fold and expand event is triggered in the _scrollViewDidStartScroll_ method;